The $\lambda$-PSP at $\lambda$-$\Pi^1_1$ sets: Final remarks

-Linear iterability seems to be important for the descriptive complexity of the set of codes for premice and mice to remain at the level of $\lambda\hyp\boldsymbol{\Pi}^1_1$-subsets of ${}^{\lambda}2$.
-This suggests that our method (same selector, sets of codes, etc.) should still work below the level of $\zerohandgrenade$ (zero hand-grenade), where \emph{almost linear iterations} occur.
-However, this might no longer hold unless certain restrictions are added to the anti-large cardinal assumption concerning the non-existence of $\zerohandgrenade$, similar to that of the non-existence of $0^{long}$ in the context of Koepke's core model, which secured that the sequence of measures remains of the same order-type throughout iterations.
-If iterations generated new cardinals beyond $\lambda$, coding with elements in ${}^{\lambda}2$ would be unfeasible.
+It is still open whether the consistency lower bounds we identified in the first two cases are optimal, and whether there is a consistency upper bound to all $\lambda$-coanalytics sets having the $\lambda\hyp\mathsf{PSP}$ that is lower than all the $\lambda$-projective sets having the $\lambda\hyp\mathsf{PSP}$.

-We also know core models bellow $\zerohandgrenade$, such as those with a measurable cardinal $\kappa$ with Mitchell order $\kappa^{++}$, and core models for strong cardinals.
-Testing the waters with them may be a good starting point.
-We thus wonder:
+Linear iterability seems to be important for the descriptive complexity of the set of codes for mice to remain at the level of (lightface) $\lambda\hyp\Pi^1_1$ and (boldface) $\lambda\hyp\boldsymbol{\Pi}^1_1$ subsets of ${}^{\lambda}2$.
+This suggests that our method (same selector, sets of codes, etc.) should still work below the level of $\zerohandgrenade$ (zero hand-grenade), where \emph{almost linear iterations} occur, although with certain restrictions: it may no longer be possible to apply this method to (parameter-free) (lightface) $\lambda\hyp\Pi^1_1$ subsets of ${}^{\lambda}2$, as it has already happened at the level of $0^\dagger$.
+Nevertheless, one can reasonably expect that the method still applies to $\lambda$-coanalytic subsets of ${}^{\lambda}2$.